 - Guardians of the Galaxy Vol. 2 (2017) movie review: James Gunn’s sequel is mostly enjoyable, but despite the presence of Chris Pratt the franchise in the making is already starting to feel repetitive.
 A messy climax doesn’t help matters any.

 - Guardians of the Galaxy Vol. 2 was shortlisted for the Best Visual Effects Academy Award.

-Guardians of the Galaxy Vol. 2: Entertaining pop culture references serve to alleviate signs of Marvel fatigue
+Guardians of the Galaxy Vol. 2 movie review: Entertaining pop culture references serve to alleviate signs of Marvel fatigue